-JONATHAN LIPPINCOTT, LALH assistant director, studied studio art and art history at Swarthmore College, and after graduating in 1989, worked at Yale University Art Gallery as an art handler.
-In 1993, he moved to New York City to begin work in publishing, and a year later joined Farrar, Straus and Giroux, where he is now design manager.
+JONATHAN LIPPINCOTT, LALH assistant director, studied studio art and art history at Swarthmore College and after graduating in 1989, worked at Yale University Art Gallery as an art handler.
+In 1993, he moved to New York City to begin a career in publishing and a year later joined Farrar, Straus and Giroux, where he is now design manager.
 Since 2000, he has also worked independently as art director and designer on a range of illustrated books about architecture, landscape, and fine art, including LALH publications.
 He left FSG in 2019 to work full time for LALH.
 Lippincott has written about art for The Paris Review Daily, On-Verge, and Tether: A Journal of Art, Literature, and Culture and has curated shows including the eightieth anniversary exhibition for American Abstract Artists.
 He is the author of two books: Robert Murray: Sculpture and Large Scale: Fabricating Sculpture in the 1960s and 1970s.

 CAROL BETSCH, LALH managing editor, graduated from Barnard College with a degree in art history, specializing in nineteenth-century American painting and photography.
 After working as a researcher at Art in America, she began her career as a copyeditor at Viking Press and two decades of freelance editing for Harry N. Abrams in 1974.
 In 1980, she moved into scholarly publishing at Cornell University Press, which she left as senior manuscript editor in 1999 to join the University of Massachusetts Press as managing editor.
 Her parallel career as a landscape and garden photographer led to her collaborations with Robin Karson and LALH.
 She retired from UMass Press and joined the LALH staff in 2017.

-NEIL BRIGHAM joined the LALH staff as the administrative and research assistant in 2005 and is now office manager.
-Prior to his work for LALH, Brigham gained more than ten years of administrative and managerial experience while working as the assistant director of the University of Massachusetts Child Care Program.
-In 1983 Brigham earned a B. S. in psychology from the University of Massachusetts and more recently earned an M. A. in illustration from Syracuse University.
-In addition to his work at LALH, he pursues his interest in art and illustration.
-Brigham’s illustration work has been recognized by the Society of Illustrators in New York City, as well as the Society of Illustrators – Los Angeles.
+NEIL BRIGHAM, LALH office manager, joined the staff as administrative and research assistant in 2005.
+Graduating from the University of Massachusetts in 1983 with a BS in psychology, he later gained more than ten years of administrative and managerial experience as the assistant director of the Umass Child Care Program.
+He has also pursued a career as a freelance illustrator, earning an MA in illustration from Syracuse University in 2003.
+His work has been recognized by the Society of Illustrators in New York City, as well as the Society of Illustrators – Los Angeles.